 Today, bswift has millions of consumers on its system and offers software and services that streamline HR and benefits administration.
 We're the partner you can trust to help your HR and Benefits team discover the true business value of benefits administration.

-Tracey leads the bswift Exchange Operations team, leaning on her 15+ years of experience managing large scale programs in Fortune 100 organizations focusing on technology, operational improvement and organizational change.
-Prior to joining bswift, Eisman served as Chief Operating Officer for Mobius Executive Leadership.
-Previously, Eisman held numerous management roles with JP Morgan Chase and Proxicom, with responsibilities spanning from technology development to ongoing operations.
-She earned a Bachelor of Arts degree in Classical Music from the New England Conservatory of Music in Boston, MA.
+Tracey has more than 15 years of experience managing large-scale programs in Fortune 100 organizations focusing on technology, operational improvement and organizational change.
+As the leader of bswift’s Channel Partner team, she is responsible for the processes, programs and personnel that ensure the success of bswift resellers, exchange partners and customers.
+Prior to joining bswift, Tracey served as Chief Operating Officer for Mobius Executive Leadership.
+Previously, Tracey held numerous management roles with JP Morgan Chase and Proxicom, with responsibilities spanning from technology development and change management to ongoing operations.
+She earned a BA in Classical Music from the New England Conservatory of Music.

 Want to be a "bswift-er"?